[Case 01]

 [Problem Statement]

-Hospital environments often generate anxiety, stress, and discomfort.
-The NaturalVR application had usability, user control, and interface clarity limitations that compromised its therapeutic potential.
-The challenge was to rethink the experience to enhance comfort, accessibility, and clinical effectiveness, while generating guidelines for future therapeutic VR solutions.
+Hospital environments often generate stress, anxiety and discomfort.
+The NaturalVR application had usability, content and interface clarity limitations that reduced its therapeutic potential.
+The challenge was to rethink the experience to improve comfort, accessibility and clinical effectiveness, while generating guidelines for future therapeutic VR solutions.

 [Industry]